vangohner/MinecraftClone/README.md

 Generated chunks are stored as simple binary files inside the `world/` directory and are automatically loaded on startup and saved on shutdown.

+## Debugging

+Pass `--debug-chunks` as a command-line argument to log when chunks are generated or loaded.
+This can help verify that world generation is running as expected.

 This is only the first step toward a full clone.
 Future work will include richer rendering, input handling, world generation and more.